margaretgorguissian/margaretgorguissian.github.io/_posts/2024-12-12-Powerlifting-Meet.md

 meant a lot to me that they came.
 But when I was on the platform, I had to direct all focus to the weights.
 I could hear their cheers but I was not there to put on a performance for them - I just had to move the weight.

+#### Practice commands
+Jessie was really good about coaching us with commands, and we spent the final two to three weeks of training to lift with commands.
+Bench has the most commands out of the three lifts ("Start", "Press", and "Rack") and I wish I had drilled it a couple more times, especially at high weights/when tired - it's really easy to miss the commands when you're nervous, tired, and holding something heavy!

+#### Check your gear
+Competitions have a bunch of rules about what sort of gear is okay/not-okay for use.
+My knee sleeves were pretty simple, not super "springy" sleeves, so I figured they would be okay.
+They weren't, because they weren't 100% neoprene.
+A fellow lifter from my gym saved my rear with an extra pair of sleeves she had in her car, and I was so grateful!
+I also highly recommend wearing a fairly tight t-shirt underneath your singlet - my t-shirt was just a liiiiitle too loose and so it was always bunching up in uncomfortable ways.

 ### Final thoughts
 I've joked a couple times that although I didn't hit any powerlifting PRs at the meet,